 Each year, the Medical Intensive Care Unit (MICU) at Massachusetts General Hospital treats approximately 1,200 severely ill patients using a collaborative, multidisciplinary approach to care.
-A multidisciplinary team provides the depth and breadth of knowledge and expertise required to care for the wide array of illnesses and complex, multiple conditions seen in the MICU.
+A multidisciplinary team provides the depth and breadth of knowledge and expertise required to care for the wide array of illnesses and complex medical conditions seen in the MICU.

-Joining the pulmonary intensivists and nurses on the multidisciplinary team are:
+Joining the medical intensivists and nurses on the multidisciplinary team are:

 - Respiratory therapists